 - 8.1 The Committee received the annexed report (8) which provided an update on the Service Committee's detailed planning to feed into the Council's budget process for 2019-20.
 The report included Children's Services Committee's specific proposals for savings in the context of the approach to developing options that was agreed at the Committee's meeting in September.
 The report also provided the latest information about the Council's overall budget planning position, including the forecast budget gap for 2019-20 to 2021-22. - 8.2 The Committee heard that resource bases were attached to mainstream schools.
 It would be the intention with capital released by Policy and Resources Committee to provide more resource bases as currently people must travel too far to access the provision. - 8.3 The sufficiency plan that had been devised identified where the geographic need for SRB bases was, however a wider consultation would be undertaken.
-Work would begin in the Spring term, subject to the approval of the capital funding. - The Committee heard that it was within the gift of the Schools Forum to move 0.5% of the schools needs block annually to another block.
+Work would begin in the Spring term, subject to the approval of the capital funding. - 8.4 The Committee heard that it was within the gift of the Schools Forum to move 0.5% of the schools needs block annually to another block.
 With a written request to the secretary of State, it was now possible to move more than 0.5%.
 This had been done by other Local Authorities and would be undertaken by NCC.
 If the approval wasn't granted, a request would have to be prepared for Policy and Resources. - 8.5 The edge of care savings model was projecting a step change approach to the number of children in care.
 It was absolutely realised that there were children that needed to be there.
-It was proposing that the there would be 2.5% less in the first few months building to 5% less, but this was not disproportionately different to the current position. - 8.6 It was clarified that the £2m in year savings as mentioned in 5.4, was made up of underspend of providers, and there was no feedback of detrimental impact.
+It was proposing that the there would be 2.5% less in the first few months building to 5% less, but this was not disproportionately different to the current position. - 8.6 Members asked Officers whether they were confident that changes to the children's centre service made this year ahead of the consultation launch, namely a reduction in the age range from 8 to 5, the cessation of outreach in some locations and the introduction of charging for some sessions, are changes that could or should be made without consultation.
+Officers responded that there had been consultation with providers who had agreed the changes.